cristiangonzales/interview-prep/master-study-guide.md

 Tell me about yourself...
 ---
+* I am currently a junior at the University of California, Santa Cruz majoring in Computer Science
+* I will be graduating in June 2019
+* I have priorly interned at Northrop Grumman Corporation as a Technical Intern, where I created a proof-of-concept visualization tool tracking health statuses of satillites
+  * It is here I became comfortable working with a large codebase, and gained exposure to object-oriented design patterns
+* I currently have a standing offer with NGC to return full-time in a software position
+* I'm interviewing with \_\_\_\_\_\_ (Microsoft, Amazon, Zillow, etc.) today because, quite frankly, I want to work with the best engineers in the world on the most exciting tech

+Why Microsoft?
+---
+* I want to work at Microsoft because I imagine there are an ample amount of opportunities to work on distributed systems as Microsoft scales huge data centers around the world
+  * Microsoft currently has Leslie Lamport, a pioneer in the distributed computing community, employed as a distinguished scientist
+  * I have read the following whitepapers published by MS Research
+    * *PacificA: Replication in Log-Based Distributed Systems Storage*
+    * *Replicated Data Consistency Explained Through Baseball*
+      * Uses baseball analogies to illustrate the data consistency needs of different clients
+      * Talks about Amazon S3, Dynamo, and other infrastructure/platform services being available and partition tolerant because of their needs, and Azure being strongly consistent and partition tolerant
+      * Illustrates that clients should be able to choose their desired consistency, and even simple databases may have users with diverse needs
+      * From strong consistency to eventual consistency, all consistency guarantees are useful
+* Another thing that excites me in particular is the contributions that Microsoft has made to the FOSS movement, namely TypeScript and VSCode
+  * I'm excited to see what tools and technologies that Microsoft open-sources next

 Questions to ask the interviewer
 ---
 * Why do you work at Microsoft?
+* From my short experience learning about it, I love distributed systems and computing, and I would like to work more with it.
+I imagine there are plenty of opportunities to work on problems pertaining to distributed systems with the Azure, Office 365, Outlook, Skype, Xbox Live, Bing, and OneDrive services.
+Aside from these services and the work that Microsoft Research does, what opportunities are there to work with distributed systems?
+* Microsoft has contributed to the free and open source software (FOSS) movement, namely making a big splash with TypeScript and VSCode.
+How much of the codebase is maintained by full-time employees at Microsoft?
+Are there specific departments dedicated to maintaining these projects?
+* According to Microsoft's latest 10-K (SEC filing), they name Apple and Google as their main competitors in the "software products and alternative platforms and devices" space.
+What is the outlook of the future in terms of staying ahead of their competitors, and what is Microsoft doing differently in terms of acquiring the best talent?
+As I understand, Microsoft is known amongst the software community for having a great work-life balance and company culture.
+Can you talk a little bit more about the company culture as well?

 Tools
 ---